zhannamatuzak/math-with-crab/README.md

 # Math with Crab

-Marth with Crab is a website game for children to practice adding numbers.
+Math with Crab is a website game for children to practice adding numbers.
 In addition to it the user practices to type both the lowercase and uppercase letters.
 It is aimed at children between 6 and 8 years old.
 For children who are under this age adult assistance is required.
 This website hopes to make addition both fun and educational.
 The website is child-friendly in the ways it interacts with the user.
 You can visit the site [here](https://ui.dev/amiresponsive?url=https://zhannamatuzak.github.io/math-with-crab/).

 ![am i responsive](documentation/responsive.png)

 ## Features

-- Math with Crab Heading and Main Image
+- Math with Crab Heading and Logo
     - At the top of the page, the Math with Crab logo title and crab logo image immediately let the user know that they're on a Maths website for children that has a game to play.
     - The hint message below tells the user that he can add numbers to ten.
     - The title has an animation the style of which I borrowed from this [project](https://aleksandracodes.github.io/CI_PP2_SunshineGuessing/index.html).

     ![Play with Math heading](documentation/header.png)

-- Greeting and Log in area
+- Greeting and Log-in area
     - The greeting text from Bob is presented at the main screen.
 Bob asks the user to type his name.
-This is where the user can input his name or imaginary name.
+This is where the user can type his name or imaginary name.

     ![Greeting and Log-in](documentation/log-in.png)